-Grzegorz Muszynski, Karthik Kashinath, Vitaliy Kurlin, Michael Wehner, and Mr Prabhat Department of Computer Science, University of Liverpool, Liverpool, L69 3BX, United Kingdom Lawrence Berkeley National Laboratory, Berkeley, California, 94720, United States Correspondence to: Grzegorz Muszynski (gmuszynski@lbl.gov)
+Grzegorz Muszynski^{1,2}, Karthik Kashinath2, Vitaliy Kurlin1, Michael Wehner2, and Prabhat2

+Correspondence to: Grzegorz Muszynski (gmuszynski@lbl.gov)

 Abstract.
 Identifying weather patterns that frequently lead to extreme weather events is a crucial first step in understanding how they may vary under different climate change scenarios.
 Here we propose an automated method for recognizing atmospheric rivers (ARs) in climate data using topological data analysis and machine learning.
 The method provides useful information about topological features (shape characteristics) and statistics of ARs.
-We illustrate this method by applying it to outputs of

-- 5 version 5.1 of the Community Atmosphere Model (CAM5.1) and reanalysis product of the second Modern-Era Retrospective Analysis for Research & Applications (MERRA-2).
-An advantage of the proposed method is that it is threshold-free-there is no need to determine any threshold criteria for the detection method-when the spatial resolution of the climate model changes.
+We illustrate this method by applying it to outputs of version 5.1 of the Community Atmosphere Model (CAM5.1) and reanalysis product of the second Modern-Era Retrospective Analysis for Research & Applications (MERRA-2).
+An advantage of the proposed method is that it is threshold-free.
 Hence this method may be useful in evaluating model biases in calculating AR statistics.
 Further, the method can be applied to different climate scenarios without tuning since it does not rely on threshold conditions.
-We show that the method is - 10 suitable for rapidly analyzing large amounts of climate model and reanalysis output data.
+We show that the method is suitable for rapidly analyzing large amounts of climate model and reanalysis output data.